Markus Kellermann Founder & CEO

 Where it's overkill

 If your team has fewer than 10 meetings per week, manual note-taking probably suffices.
-Conversation intelligence shines at scale — when there are too many conversations for any one person to review.
+This category shines at scale, when there are too many conversations for any one person to review.

 If you want to see what meeting intelligence looks like in practice, Convo's conversation analytics feature tracks talk ratios, topic patterns, and key moments across all your meetings.